alidasdan/hypergraph-partitioning-algorithms/README.md

 ```

 This output shows that FMS took 7 passes over the cells of the input
-hypergraph 'hp9' when started with a seed of 123456 (which is needed
+hypergraph 'hp9' when started with a seed of 123456.
+Note that
-to make the results repeatable).
-FMS found a cutsize of 85, which is
+specifying a seed will make the results repeatable.
+FMS found a
-correct as FMS and the other programs will check every cutsize they
+cutsize of 85, which is correct as FMS and the other programs will
-report for correctness.
-That is, each of the executables are self
+check every cutsize they report for correctness.
+That is, each of the
-validating.
+executables are self validating.

 ## HOW TO TEST